imhyeonwoo/Formula-Student-Driverless-Planning-Control/README.md

 │       ├── pure_pursuit_dynamic.cpp
 │       └── pure_pursuit_static.cpp
 │
-├ How To Play.txt # Contains How to Run My Packages
+└ How To Play.txt # Contains How to Run My Packages
-│
-└── Understanding TF Relationships in the Planning Pipeline.pdf
 ```

 ---